 Carapace: The main body of a lobster from its eyes to the start of its tail.

-Claws: The more familiar name of a lobster’s front legs are referred to as its claws, which are used to fight off predators and catch food.
-The larger of the two claws is called a crusher, and the smaller one a pincer.
+Claws: The more familiar name of a lobster’s front legs is its claws, which are used to fight off predators and catch food.
+The larger of the two claws is called a crusher, and the smaller one is a pincer.

 Cock and Hen: Male and female lobster, respectively.

-Culls: A lobster that has lost one or both claws is referred to as a cull.
+Culls: A lobster that has lost one or both claws is called a cull.
 The loss of a claw is generally a result of predator interaction.
 Fortunately, lobsters can regenerate their claws.

 Hard-shell lobster: Once a lobster grows into its softer shell, it hardens for the winter months for the lobster to grow comfortably into it.
 Hard-shell lobsters have approximately 30% more meat than soft-shell lobsters, but, as there is less fishing during the winter, hard-shells only account for 15%-20% of the annual landings.

 Knuckles: The knuckles are the oversized joints that connect each claw to a lobster’s carapace or body.
 Connoisseurs favor knuckle meat for its rich taste.

 Legs: Lobsters have five pairs of legs, totaling 10.
 The four smaller pairs along its body are called walking legs and contain small strips of meat.
 The two larger front legs are better known as their claws.

 Lobster shack: In coastal New England, but especially in Maine, a lobster shack is the name given to the quintessential roadside restaurant or walkup stand that may serve assorted local seafood but specialize in freshly cooked lobsters.